Trail update 5th June 2026

 Spitler Peak Trail is clear of treefall hazards, despite having been decimated by about 65 new blowdowns in strong winds that accompanied mid February storms.
 In February-March the Trail Report cut almost all of these, bringing to 235 the number of trees we have removed from this trail in the past seven years.
 The remaining four large cedars were removed by Forest Service at the end of March.

-The Caramba Trail from near Reeds Meadow through Laws Camp and on to Caramba, and the Cedar Trail from Willow Creek Trail to Laws, are euphemistically (and arguably dangerously) described by the Forest Service as “not maintained”.
+The Caramba Trail from near Reeds Meadow through Laws Camp and on to Caramba, and the Cedar Trail from Willow Creek Trail to Laws, are euphemistically (and perhaps dangerously) described by the Forest Service as “not maintained”.
 In reality both trails have been abandoned for more than a decade and no longer exist.
-They are so heavily overgrown, largely with dense whitethorn which obscures dozens of downed trees, that hikers should not attempt to follow them (regardless of how much you may trust any particular app).
+They are so heavily overgrown, largely with dense whitethorn which obscures several hundred downed trees, that hikers should not attempt to follow them (regardless of how much you may trust any particular app).

 The San Jacinto Trail Report celebrates ten years of operation in 2026.
 The Report has helped tens of thousands of hikers, and saved multiple lives, both directly and indirectly.
 Since the Report became established online, snow/ice rescues in the San Jacinto Mountains have dropped 82%, with an additional benefit of saving Riverside County hundreds of thousands of dollars.
 While all time is volunteered, the Report uses small private donations to help cover operating costs.
 Donations keep the Report available to all, free from advertising or paywalls, and independent from agencies.
 If you have found this Report useful, please consider using this link to the Donate page.
 Thank you very much for your support.